vendasta/g-suite-php-sdk/README.md

 # g-suite-php-sdk
-GSuite php sdk
+Google Workspace PHP SDK

 ## Description

-This is Vendasta's official PHP SDK for API integration of g-suite.
+This is Vendasta's official PHP SDK for API integration of Google Workspace.

 ## Requirements